milaboratory/docs/docs/mixcr/reference/mixcr-refineTagsAndSort.md

 `--max-indels <maxIndels>`
 : Maximal number of indels to search for.
 Default is `1`.

-`--use-system-temp`
+`--max-errors <n>`
+: Maximal number of substitutions and indels combined to search for.

+`--use-local-temp`
-: Use system temp folder for temporary files.
+: Store temp files in the same folder as output file.

 `--memory-budget <memoryBudget>`
 : Memory budget.
 Default is `4294967296` (4Gb).